Personal Leave of Absence

 - A Professional Staff Member is expected to be available for work by the end of their approved Personal Leave of Absence.
 Failure to contact the immediate supervisor, or return to work as agreed, may be considered job abandonment and may constitute grounds for termination.
 A Professional Staff Member on a Personal Leave of Absence will be terminated if he or she accepts other employment, pursues an independent business venture, or works for another employer during such leave.

 - If a request for Personal Leave of Absence is not approved by the immediate supervisor, the Professional Staff Member may appeal directly to the Department Head.
 If the request for Personal leave of Absence is not approved by the Department Head, the Professional Staff Member may appeal to the most senior level department or college administrator (e.g. member of Drexel's Executive Council) for review and decision.
 The senior administrator’s decision is final and a decision must be rendered within five (5) business days of the requested appeal.

 - Position Status

 If a request for Personal Leave of Absence is granted, the department or college agrees to hold the Professional Staff Member's position open for the approved leave period up to thirty (30) calendar days (or for such additional time as may be granted under this Policy).
 If the Professional Staff Member has not returned to work from a Personal Leave of Absence after ninety (90) calendar days (or an approved extended period not to exceed 90 calendar days), employment may be terminated and the department may post the position, or take any other action regarding the position as deemed necessary.
 If the position has been posted but not yet filled, the former Professional Staff Member may reapply.
 In any event, a Professional Staff Member on an approved Personal Leave of Absence has no greater right to conditions of employment than if the Professional Staff Member had been continuously in the workplace.
-For example, the position of the Professional Staff Member on approved Personal Leave of Absence may be subject to discontinuation in accordance with Drexel’s business decision to eliminate the position.
+For example, the position of the Professional Staff Member on approved Personal Leave of Absence may be subject to discontinuation in accordance with Drexel's business decision to eliminate the position.